Confusing Signs Guide

 However, passenger loading/unloading or cargo loading within 5 mins (Stopping) is Safe.

-Cross Mark (X) [Image of No Stopping and Parking Sign] No Stopping or Parking No Stopping or Parking
+Cross Mark (X) No Stopping or Parking No Stopping or Parking

 Both Parking AND Stopping are prohibited.